DevVali/djs-template/README.md

 #### discord.js

 A package to interact with the Discord API.
-Required if you want to make your bot running.
+Required to run the bot properly.

 ```
 npm i discord.js